 The ONS Data Explorer has been updated to include additional functionality.
 This includes suggestions identified by users following the initial launch in autumn 2013.

 There are now two different ways to access 2011 Census data through the Data Explorer:

 This journey enables you to easily identify the datasets you need by using the topics filter.
 For example, you can find datasets with information on 'general health', 'ethnicity' and 'age'.

 This new journey enables you to specify the geographical area(s) you need information about.
 For example, you can state a single area, or set of areas you want data for, and then view what datasets are available.

-The ONS Data Explorer (Beta) is a major step forward in the way we provide data for website users.
-It is intended to help you discover relevant datasets for your needs, and to view or download them.
-It also provides facilities to refine datasets to extract only the information for the areas you require.
+The Data Explorer is a major step forward in the way we provide data for website users.
+It will help you discover relevant datasets for your needs, and to view or download them.
+It will also let you refine datasets to extract only the information you require for those areas.

-The OpenAPI (Beta) is targeted at other systems and organisations who want to programatically request and receive ONS data - perhaps for including that ONS data in their own website, or perhaps a mobile application.
+The OpenAPI (beta) is targeted at other systems and organisations who want to programatically request and receive ONS data - perhaps to include that ONS data in their own website or a mobile application.

 There will also be future updates made to the OpenAPI, so if you have any feedback then please let us know.